Has The #AntiWork Movement Replaced Hustle Culture?

 Advertisement

 Born from burnout or otherwise, the antiwork movement is showing no signs of slowing down.
 A quick look on YouTube will uncover thousands of videos, posted in the past year, with antiwork themes like "I quit my job without a plan" and (my personal favourite) "I don’t dream of labour".
 The stats show that this is not just social media hype; it is all part of the Great Resignation phenomenon.
-According to research by HR software firm Personio, over 38% of UK employees plan to quit within the next six to 12 months, while job vacancies in the three months to August surpassed 1 million for the first time since records began in 2001.
+According to research by PWC, 38% of Australian employees are looking for a new job.

-It's not just a UK thing.
+It's not just an Australia thing.
 In March, a similar study by Microsoft found that over 41% of the global workforce were considering leaving their employer this year, with 54% of workers saying they felt overworked and 39% saying they felt exhausted.
 It seems we are fed up with work taking over our lives and we want our careers to work for us instead.

 Former NHS worker Jade* said it took "stepping out of my workplace to realise there was so much more to life!"
 After working for most of her pregnancy, she decided to quit her job after her request for flexible working was denied.
 It was the final straw after almost seven years in a demanding role that left her feeling "underpaid" and "unappreciated".